CityAceE/ZX-Pilot/README.md

 # ZX-Pilot
-ZX Spectrum 48 emulator for PalmOS written in MC68000 assembler
+ZX Spectrum 48 emulator for PalmOS written in MC68000 assembly.

 **build.bat** - launch it under Windows for emulator compilation